 The price of a home battery varies depending on the brand, capacity, and additional options such as emergency power supply or integration with dynamic energy contracts.
 On average, the costs for a complete set, including installation, range between €5,000 and €10,000.
 The price breakdown usually looks like this:

-The battery itself: €4,000 to €7,000, depending on capacity and brand.
+Battery itself: €4,000 to €7,000, depending on capacity and brand.

 Inverter and backup system: €1,000 to €2,000 extra if you still need them.

-Installation costs: Count on €800 to €1,500, depending on complexity.
+Installation costs: Expect €800 to €1,500, depending on the complexity.

 Optional upgrades: For example, smart energy management software or expansion modules.